arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 > point and the Inquisitor finds out he/she is a descendent of Lord Kallig.
 The
 > first holocron is obtained for Lord Zash's plan.

+Onwards to Dromund Kaas: You’ve been sent to Dromund Kaas to meet with Lord Zash in her chambers and learn more about her plans for the map you retrieved.
+Board your ship and travel with your companion, Khem Val, to Dromund Kaas.

+At The Foot Of The Colossus: Darth Skotia stands between you and the lost power of Tulak Hord.
+Lord Zash has a plan to defeat Darth Skotia, but it requires some preparation.
+Your first task is to retrieve a Trandoshan relic that Darth Skotia hid beneath the unfinished colossus.
+To find the relic, though, you’ll need the archaeological plans of the site.
+Travel to the unfinished colossus and gather the fragmented archaeological plans from the rebel slave engineers.

+Dismantling The Machine: Lord Zash has commissioned an anti-cyborg weapon in order to defeat Darth Skotia.
+Unfortunately, the scientist who developed the weapon, Dorotsech, is being held captive by the rogue Sith Lord Grathan.
+Lord Zash has procured a keycard that should get you in to see Dorotsech.
+Go to the Cybernetics Lab in Lord Grathan’s Estate and use the keycard to open the door to free Dorotsech.
+Then, retrieve the weapon and dispose of him.

+Giant Killer: It’s time to execute Lord Zash’s plan to defeat Darth Skotia.
+Take the Trandoshan relic and cyber neutralizer and confront Darth Skotia in his chambers in the Sith Sanctum.

+In The Halls Of Traitors: With Darth Skotia out of the way, and Zash promoted to Darth, you may finally begin collecting the lost power of Tulak Hord.
+The first piece lies buried within the innermost chamber of the Dark Temple, protected by a vengeful spirit that Darth Zash has foreseen only you can pacify.
+Darth Zash has given you a glyph to open the innermost chamber of the temple.
+Go there and use the glyph to open the door to the chamber.

 ##### 3D.
 Agent

 > The slave revolt has been occurring for some time now.
 Varying terrorist